Yinonbachar/Yinon-Project-Steam-Game/README.md

 - Git (https://git-scm.com/downloads)
 - Kaggle API token(https://www.kaggle.com/settings) the file name is kaggle.json

-### What does it contain?
-- Used csv table
-- web files (python & HTML)
-- jupyter file

 ### Clone the Repository

 To download the project, open your Git Bash or command line and run the following command:

-cd <"The path you want to download the file to">
+cd <"The path you want to download the file to"> (Recommended to download in the user's folder)

 git clone https://github.com/Yinonbachar/Yinon-Project-Steam-Game.git

+## How to run the project?
+- Open the jupyter notebook
+- Running the file jupyter notebook you get the table about steam games + graphs that are related to the table
+- Run the python file named main.py found in the project